Patrícia Dantas: Career

 From October 2005 to October 2017, Dantas was executive president of the Business Innovation Centre (BIC) known as Startup Madeira or Centro de Empresa e Inovação Madeira (CEIM).
 From April 2015 to July 2017, she was president of the General Assembly of BICs in Portugal, known as the Associação dos Centros de Empresa e Inovação.
 In 2016 she served as a guest lecturer at the University of Madeira to lecture on entrepreneurship, as part of the university's master's degree course on ecotourism.

 Political career

 In November 2017, Dantas was appointed deputy regional director for economics of the Autonomous Region of Madeira.
 In January 2020, she was appointed deputy regional director for Parliamentary Affairs, External Relations and Coordination in the Madeiran parliament.
 In December 2021, she was chosen as a candidate for the coalition between the PSD and the CDS – People's Party to fight the 2022 Portuguese legislative election and was elected to the Assembly of the Republic on 30 January.
 She was third on the list of candidates for the Madeiran coalition, which won three seats.
 Nationally, the PSD performed poorly and the Socialist Party of prime minister António Costa secured an overall majority.

+In April 2024 it was announced that Joaquim Miranda Sarmento, the new Minister of Finance following the 2024 national election in which the PSD emerged as the largest party, would appoint Dantas as his deputy.
+However, she withdrew from the post because of outstanding allegations against her concerning fraudulent activities in connection with applications for EU funds.